Her war too: The crucial role of women in World War One

 They served both in hospitals in their home countries and at the front.

 Another remarkable group of women served as ambulance drivers.
-They often from organizations like the First Aid Nursing Yeomanry.
+They often came from organizations like the First Aid Nursing Yeomanry.

 They transported wounded soldiers from the front lines to field hospitals, which was no small task given the perilous conditions, the urgency, and the emotional toll of their work.